 Tips for Working at Home: 5.
 Don’t think you need an Immaculate House!

-If you take your work seriously, especially if you have just started a new business at home, you need to put the hours into your work – not into cleaning the house!!
+If you take your work seriously, especially if you have just started a new business at home, you need to put the hours into your work – not cleaning the house!!
 Schedule non-work time for household chores and get the rest of the family to do their share.
 You mustn’t take on every household job just because you work from home – those around you need to respect that although you are at home, you have serious work to do during your scheduled hours.

 READ MORE :